-Speed, Agility, and Quickness (SAQ) Program for Baseball
+Speed, Agility, and Quickness (SAQ) Baseball Training Program

 Traditional speed, agility, and quickness (SAQ) programs have been designed for sports that involve running, like soccer and football.

 Because speed in baseball not only refers to running, but also the speed of the ball when thrown or hit, UPMC Sports Performance developed a baseball-specific SAQ program in 2007.